Why Won’t My Dog Eat?

-Sometimes it can be hard to get a dog to eat his complete and balanced dog food.
-However, there is a big difference between a dog who is a finicky eater, and one who stops eating altogether.
-Follow these tips to make sure that your dog is getting the nutrition he needs from the proper place- his dog food.
+Sometimes it can be hard to get your pet to eat their complete and balanced dog food.
+There’s a big difference, however, between a canine who is a finicky eater, and one who stops eating altogether.

 Sudden Change in Diet